Oceano (band): History

-Upon its formation in 2006, Oceano was originally a four-piece band formed by Jeremy Carroll, which consisted of Carroll on guitar, Jeff Erickson on bass, Derek Hildreth on drums and Eddie Harris on vocals.
-Oceano went through a revolving cast of members until settling on a new lineup and a new sound in 2007.
-That lineup, consisting of Adam Warren on vocals, Andrew Mikhail on rhythm guitar, Michael Southcomb on drums and Kevin Hare on bass, went on to develop the sound they took to the world in their first recordings.
+Formed in 2006, Oceano was originally a four-piece consisting of founder Jeremy Carroll on guitar, bassist Jeff Erickson, drummer Derek Hildreth, and singer Eddie Harris.
+Oceano went through a revolving door of members until settling on a new lineup and sound in 2007.
+That lineup, consisting of singer Adam Warren, rhythm guitarist Andrew Mikhail, drummer Michael Southcomb, and bassist Kevin Hare, developed the sound of their first recordings.

 In 2008, Oceano was banned from various clubs across the US due to their violent and controversial promo pictures.

-Oceano recorded their full debut album Depths in late 2008, releasing it on April 7, 2009 through Earache records.
+Oceano recorded their full debut album, Depths, in late 2008, releasing it on April 7, 2009 through Earache records.

-Jeremy Carroll was fired from the band in January 2009 due to personality conflicts between members.
-Carroll's leaving left no original members from the original Oceano lineup in the band.
-On February 3, 2010, Andrew Mikhail also departed from the band.
+Jeremy Carroll was fired from the band in January 2009 due to personality conflicts.
+Carroll's departure left no members from the original lineup in the band.
+On February 3, 2010, Andrew Mikhail departed the band.

 Oceano was a part of the 2011 Summer Slaughter Tour in North America alongside co-headliners Whitechapel and The Black Dahlia Murder.

-In January 2012, a rumor spread that the band was disestablishing, which was confirmed as false by Earache.
-Instead, an announcement was made that the band actually was going on a short hiatus after their performance at the New England Metal and Hardcore Festival due to vocalist, Adam Warren, becoming a father.
-After some time spent away from the band, however, Oceano decided not to disband, and to continue touring.
-Prior to performing as a part of the roster for the US summer Scream It Like You Mean it tour they revealed that they had begun writing their next album, Incisions, due in 2013.
+In January 2012, Earache dispelled rumors of the band's breakup.
+Instead, they announced that the band was going on a short hiatus after their performance at the New England Metal and Hardcore Festival due to vocalist Adam Warren becoming a father.
+After some time away from the band, Oceano continued touring.
+Prior to performing on the US summer Scream It Like You Mean it tour, they revealed that they had begun writing their next album, Incisions, due in 2013.
 The first lyric video from the album, "Slow Murder", was released on January 28, 2013.
-On January 12, 2015, the band released a new song titled "Dead Planet" from their fourth album Ascendants which was released on March 23, 2015.
-On February 17, 2017, the band announced via Facebook that they had signed over to Sumerian Records.
+On January 12, 2015, the band released the song "Dead Planet" from their fourth album, Ascendants, released on March 23, 2015.
+On February 17, 2017, the band announced via Facebook that they had signed to Sumerian Records.
 They released their fifth album, Revelation, on May 19.
+The band played Texas Independence Fest in 2018.

-On August 17, 2022, Oceano released a single titled "Mass Produced", their first new song since 2017.
+On August 17, 2022, Oceano released the single "Mass Produced", their first new song since 2017.
+The band headlined Toledo Death Fest in 2009.